bleudev/pytecord_old_archive/docs/source/objects/bot.rst

 Represention of Gateway "REACTION_ADD" event

 Args for event:
-    reaction: DisReaction object.
+    reaction: Reaction object.
 Reaction that was added

 ON_REACTIONR
 ============